gabriel-aleixo/pizza-vision/README.md

 # PizzaVision

-> I bought the same terible brand of frozen pizza twice 😖 and vouched to never let that happen again to others!  🥶🍕🙌
+> I bought the same terible brand of frozen pizza twice 😖 and vouched to never let that happen again to me or anyone else!  🥶🍕🙌

 ## Introduction